leenasongh0823/credit_card_sql_Analysis-/README.md

    - Github
      # key Queries
      - SELECT  Queries to retriever data
-     - ORDER BY to find highest reward Credit card
+     - ORDER BY to find highest rewards credit card
-     - WHERE clause  yo filter by spending category
+     - WHERE clause  yo filter by.  spending category

-     -  ## Author
+   ## Project Use Case
-     -  Leena Singh
+     This Project demonstrate how SQL can be used in Product and Business Analysis to compared offering , evaluate data-driven Decision .